abdm64/DAPP-JS/README.md

 ### Build Docker image

-- Build your own docker image and push it to your repo  by running  "docker build -t my-app-name:v1 . " from the command line in app folder you can push it to your own registry
+- Build your own docker image and push it to your repo  by running  "docker build -t my-app-name:v1 . " from the command line in app folder

 ```
 cd app